 A SHARP REMINDER OF MY SCHOOLDAYS

 "I attended Bradley Street, Church of England Primary and Junior school, Uttoxeter.
-Some teachers, remain in your memory, others disappear.
-I remember in particular Miss Kingshott, a tall, a dark, angular lady.
+Some teachers remain in your memory, others disappear.
+I remember in particular Miss Kingshott, a tall, dark, angular lady.
 Her teaching was always forceful, her discipline strong.
 I remember her telling us of a visit to Oberammergau and the Passion play.
 I do not think I thought of her again.
 After the Royal Marines, I became a police constable in the Staffordshire Constabulary, later to be the Staffordshire County Police, I was stationed in Willenhall Division at Tettenhall Station.
 Bill Ford from Uttoxeter was on my shift.
-In 1951 I became the second man at Compton sub-section, which comprised the villages and hamlets of Tettenhall Wood, Compton, Finchfield, Trescott and Wightwick.
-Very little supervision, only means of communication was a Police Pillar at Tettenhall Wood Cross Roads.
+In 1951 I became the second man at the Compton sub-section, which comprised the villages and hamlets of Tettenhall Wood, Compton, Finchfield, Trescott and Wightwick.
+Very little supervision, the only means of communication was a Police Pillar at Tettenhall Wood Cross Roads.
 In 1952, about April time, we changed from flat caps to helmets, and on my helmet's first outing I was in School Road, when a shrill voice behind me said, "John Mellor!".
 I turned and said, "Yes, Miss"!
 Automatic reaction.
 It was Miss Kingshott, a little older, but still very much with it.
 She explained she was staying with her sister, in School Road, I gathered but did not previously know that Miss Kingshott was a native of Tettenhall Wood, although she lived in Uttoxeter for years.
 I left a year later.
 I never saw Miss Kingsott again.
 Pity."

 Another sad and untimely death now.
 This report was sent to me as a newspaper clipping, and it is unfortunately undated and unsourced.
 The subject, Mrs Ellen Kingshott, was the wife of William Henry Kingshott, my 6th cousin twice removed.
 This was a terrible way to die, and one that was not uncommon in the past.